 “There are many theories as to what the toxic compound is (pesticides, fertilizers, mold, heavy metals) but no one knows for sure,” Dr. Loenser says.
 One of the most concerning things about grapes and dogs is that it can only take a few grapes or raisins to make a dog very sick.
 So, no amount of grapes or raisins are safe for dogs.
 “The toxic dose is also not known and dogs have been sickened by eating just a few grapes or raisins,” explains Dr. Loenser.

+Monitor your dog closely for the above symptoms and call your veterinarian or the ASPCA’s Animal Poison Control Center Hotline at 888-426-4435 (Note: There is a consultation fee for the hotline).
 Dr. Loenser noted that your veterinarian will likely instruct you on how to induce vomiting and then you should “proceed to the veterinary hospital, if directed, for care, which may include IV fluids and bloodwork.”

 Like any other toxin, the easiest way to protect your dog is to prevent her from having access to the toxic grapes or raisins.
 This means ensuring that small children eating those snacks are supervised so they don’t share grapes or raisins with dogs, and that you closely monitor your dog in situations when grapes or raisins are present.
 Grapes are often included in fruit salads and in barbecue dishes, while raisins are frequently baked into desserts, so it’s important to pay special attention to your dog at any gathering where you aren’t sure of the ingredients in all the dishes.